 Attendance has slipped, down from 69,613 in 2013 to 65,992 in 2014.
 There was a minor change in the interpretation of “paid participants” in the permit, if you add in the 896 people who get paid to do Burning Man and the 7,500 volunteers we’re up to a city size of 74,388.
 Plus cops, dogs, robots, and kids.

 In the previous financial charts, shared in the Afterburn reports, we did not get Revenue information.
-We had to infer that from ticket sales, a task made easier with an allegedly sold out event.
+We had to ask pros from companies like the North Shore Advisory to decifer spending patternes and other information, we had to infer that from ticket sales, a task made easier with an allegedly sold out event.
 So that is a positive step for transparency – one that was required by the IRS.
 We also did not get a detailed list of the salaries of Founders and senior executives before now.

 We did get quite a detailed breakdown of expenses: 42 categories.